BENEFITTING THE SOUTHERN MUSEUM

 Established in 1998 by the state of Georgia, the Foundation has grown to a donor base of nearly 1,000 individuals, private foundations and companies.
 Membership is open to all those who want to support the Southern Museum.

-It is the mission of the Kennesaw Museum Foundation to provide philanthropic and programmatic support to the Southern Museum of Civil War & Locomotive History.
-Founded in 1998, the Kennesaw Museum Foundation identifies the priorities, direction and goals in defining the Museum’s image and objectives.
+It is the mission of the Kennesaw Museum Foundation Inc. to effect a superior educational environment through philanthropic and programmatic support of the Southern Museum and to identify priorities, direction, and goals defining the Museum’s image and objectives.